The Ultimate Superfood Trail Mix

 - Eat this trail mix by itself or combine it with other foods to make a healthy meal or tasty treat.

-I am grateful that my Rim-To-Rim hike spurred inspiration for creating this awesome, kick-ass treat.
+I am grateful that my Rim-To-Rim hike inspired me to create this awesome, kick-ass treat.
 If you are looking for a healthy and yummy superfood boost, you NEED to make this ultimate superfood trail mix.
 It may be a bit pricey compared to a traditional trail mix, but it is well worth the money.
 Packed with potent antioxidants, vitamins and minerals, it will power you through any activity or meal.

 Don’t be afraid to play with the recipe – omit less desirable ingredients or add ones that titillate your taste buds.